DataDog/integrations-core/go_expvar/README.md

         #  - "tag_name1:tag_value1"
 ```

-If you don't configure a `metrics` list, the Agent will still collect most memstat metrics.
-Use `metrics` to tell the Agent which extra memstat metrics and which expvar vars to collect.
+If you don't configure a `metrics` list, the Agent will still collect memstat metrics.
+Use `metrics` to tell the Agent which expvar vars to collect.

-Restart the Agent to begin sending expvar metrics to Datadog.
+Restart the Agent to begin sending memstat and expvar metrics to Datadog.

 # Validation